tangly-team/tangly-os/net.tangly.erp.ui/readme.md

 You are welcome to contribute to the product with pull requests on Bitbucket.
 You can download the source files from the [bitbucket git repository](https://bitbucket.org/tangly-team/tangly-os.git) and build the library with the provided gradle configuration file.

-If you find a bug or want to request a feature, please use the [issue tracker](https://bitbucket.org/tangly-team/tangly-os/issues).
+If you find a bug or request a new feature, please use the [issue tracker](https://bitbucket.org/tangly-team/tangly-os/issues).

 ## License